Is Recording Conversations at Work Illegal in My State?

-By Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on June 24, 2025Workplace disputes can arise for a wide range of reasons.
+By Super Lawyers staff | Reviewed by John Devendorf, Esq., Canaan Suitt, J.D. | Last updated on February 26, 2026Workplace disputes can arise for many reasons.
 If you feel you’re being mistreated or misrepresented by a customer, co-worker, or supervisor, you may have wondered: Can I record an interaction to prove the mistreatment?
-In Illinois, the answer is no—at least not without the express permission of all parties involved.
-Here, you will find an overview of the Illinois eavesdropping law and the implications for recording conversations in the workplace.
+The answer depends on state law.

-Illinois Requires Two-Party Consent To Record Private Conversations
+Two-Party Consent To Record Private Conversations

-Illinois enforces two-party consent.
-According to the Illinois Eavesdropping Statute, a person commits eavesdropping when they use an eavesdropping device “in a surreptitious manner” for the purpose of overhearing, transmitting, or recording all or part of a private conversation to which they are not a party.
+For example, Illinois is a two-party consent state.
+In many circumstances, it’s illegal to record a private conversation in Illinois without the consent of all parties.
+Under state law, a person commits eavesdropping when they use an eavesdropping device “in a surreptitious manner” for the purpose of overhearing, transmitting, or recording all or part of a private conversation to which they are not a party.

 What Counts as an Eavesdropping Device?